Anatomy of a Project

 It “inherits” its values from

-../sakuli.properties (which also means, that the same property from sakuli.properties is overridden).
+../sakuli.properties (which also means that the same property from

-There are several predefined properties to configure the behavior of Sakuli (* indicates a required property):
+There are several predefined properties that can be configured to influence the behavior of Sakuli (* indicates a required property):

 |Property||Type: Default||Comment / Example|

 You can also define own properties and use them in your testcases.
-Just put your custom property key with its value in one of the
+Just put your custom property key with the corresponding value in one of the

-.property files and in your test case you are able to retrieve this value with the Environment Class:
+.property files and into your testcase.
+You can retrieve the values with help of the Environment Class: